lightj/node/src/BlockchainReader/MAINNET_RDD.md

-# Blockchain Reader

-Short description of the module.

-## Configuration

-...

 ## Reading from the Bitcoin Blockchain

 Po.et uses the `OP_RETURN` opcode to store a reference to batched claims.
 Any `OP_RETURN` data that begins with `POET` is assumed to be a `POET` message.